simondlevy/MulticopterSim/README.md

 Now double-click on <b>MulticopterSim.uproject</b> to launch UnrealEditor; then click the Compile icon at the top.
 You can then use your favorite code editor (ours is
 <a href="https://www.vim.org">vim</a>) to edit the source code in <b>Source/MulticopterSim</b>.
-Because of the difficulty I have had using VisualStudio to compile the code after a UE4 upgrade, I no longer recommend using VisualStudio to build the simulator.
+If you have any difficulty doing this, you can right-click on the <b>MulticopterSim.uproject</b> file and select <b>Generate Visual Studio project file</b> to generate a <b>.sln</b> file, which will launch Visual Studio with a double-click.

 # Launch and fly!

-Click the play button and you're ready to begin.
+In UnrealEditor, click the play button and you're ready to begin.
 Throttle up to fly.
 You can use the spacebar to switch between the ground camera and FPV camera.

 # Support for OpenCV